Igor Mattio

 CUBA — Skin and Grace – Project Introduction

-Skin and Grace – Episode IGazing Soft: The Macho and the Muse Project Introduction I arrived in Cuba to meet five professional dancers, drawn to a grace I had known only through screens and fleeting digital fragments.
-I wanted to photograph their bodies, of course, but above all to capture what remains when movement stops:
+Skin and Grace – Episode IThe Macho and the Muse Project Introduction I arrived in Cuba to meet five professional dancers, drawn to a grace I had known only through screens and fleeting digital fragments.
+I wanted to photograph their bodies, of course, but above all to capture what remains when movement stops: an inquiry

 Archaeology of Future Ruins The Proto-Digital Proletariat